Uyyala Jampala: Plot

 Umadevi stays at Soori's house as her father is angry with her.
 She learns from her aunt about true love.
 She realizes that Suri has true love for her because he pays for pani puri for Uma, buys her a phone, stops her marriage with one of his friends as she asked, and accepts the blame.

-Later, Umadevi tells Sunitha that Suri loves her, and not Sunith.
-As Suri stops Uma's marriage, her angry father forbids her to come into his house.
+Later, Umadevi tells Sunitha that Suri loves her, and not Sunitha which leads to a series of comic situations between them.
+Later, since Suri stops Uma's marriage, her angry father forbids her to come into his house.
 Suri declares that he will find a perfect match for Uma.
-Uma's father was happy when Suri arranged Uma's marriage with a businessman who is a childhood classmate who had many crushes on Uma.
+Uma's father was happy when Suri arranged Uma's marriage with a businessman who is a childhood classmate who had huge crush on Umadevi.

 Suri's mother is not interested in this marriage.
 She shouts at him and says that he will miss Uma only after her marriage which makes Suri realize his feelings for Umadevi.
 Further, Umadevi's actions make Suri believe that she is also in love with him, but he stays quiet.
 On the day before marriage, Uma thanks Suri for all the beautiful memories, and for all his help and tearfully they agree that he will not attend the marriage.
 Seeing this, Uma adds sleeping pills in the Lassi and later decides to confess her feelings to Suri, as shown at the beginning of the movie.
 He sees Uma running towards him.
 She explains that her marriage has been stopped.
 He asks why.
 She discloses that she mixed pills in the Lassi and gave it to the groom, which causes Suri to laugh.
 When asked why he was running towards the house, he explains that he cannot live without her.
-They reconcile and marry with the consent of their parents.
+They reconcile and marry with the consent of their parents happily ever after.